Godrej Properties to invest Rs 155 cr to repair housing project in Gurugram; offers to buy-back flats | Science-Environment

 ''This assessment identified the presence of chloride in the concrete used in the project, which when in contact with water, leads to corrosion of steel reinforcement.

-''The external experts further advised that with the required repair and maintenance framework, the building is expected to perform as per its intended design life,'' the company informed.
+''The external experts further advised that with the required repair and maintenance framework, the building is expected to perform as per its intended design life,'' the company informed in a regulatory filing.

 GPDL said it has the ability to claim against the contractors who constructed the Godrej Summit project.